 How To Post A LinkedIn Story?

 LinkedIn’s version of Stories is a lot more similar to what you’d find on Instagram or Snapchat.
-And, in case you need an extra reminder that the feature exists, LinkedIn will place all your connections’ Stories at the top of your main feed.
+Further, if you need an additional reminder of this unique feature, LinkedIn is all able to set the stories of all your connections at the top of your main feed.

 Like other social media platforms, it is sweetly simple to post a story on your LinkedIn.
 Users need to touch the circle with their photo on the LinkedIn app click on the plus sign on the top left corner to open the camera.
 Either click a photo or record a video directly from the app or upload it from the gallery.
 But yes, the limit of the video is up to 20 seconds only.
 Besides, one can also add text, GIFs, or stickers to beautify the LinkedIn Story.